-- Texas Election Code sections 4.009 and 65.016 set out the web posting requirements related to election and candidate information. - A county that holds an election or provides election services for an election for a public entity must post certain information on their website. - A city or independent school district that holds an election and maintains an Internet website must also post certain information on its website related to election results even if the county is posting such information.
-Information should be posted as soon as practicable after the election and must be accessible without having to make more than two selections ("clicks") or view more than two network locations after accessing the home page of the county, city or school district, whichever is applicable. - [§§ 4.009, 65.016]
+- Section 65.016 of the Code requires a county that holds an election or provides election services for an election for a public entity to post certain information on their website. - A city or independent school district that holds an election and maintains an Internet website must also post certain information on their website related to election results, even if the county is also posting such information.
+Information should be posted as soon as practicable after the election and must be accessible without having to make more than two selections or view more than two network locations after accessing the home page of the county, city or school district, whichever is applicable.

-Reporting Requirement Cont'd
+Reporting Requirements Cont'd

-Required information on websites:

-- the results of each election; - the total number of votes cast; - the total number of votes cast for each candidate or for or against each measure; - the total number of votes cast by personal appearance on election day; - the total number of votes cast by personal appearance or mail during the early voting period; and - the total number of counted and uncounted provisional ballots cast.
+- Required information on the websites must include: - the results of each election; - the total number of votes cast; - the total number of votes cast for each candidate or for or against each measure; - the total number of votes cast by personal appearance on election day; - the total number of votes cast by personal appearance or mail during the early voting period; and - the total number of counted and uncounted provisional ballots cast.